Open Source Compliance Trend

 The GPL 2.0 license has all the same attribution and re-distribution requirements as the CPL license above.
 However, the GPL also require any works based on those packages to be offered (re-distributed) under the same “free to the public” terms.
 Most commercial software companies consider this an unacceptable license for commercial software, because it does drive a change to their basic business model.

-The LGPL v2.1 license carries a similar obligation to the GPL 2.0 license but has a more restrictive definition of where the re-distribution obligation applies, which makes it friendlier to commercial companies then the GPL license.
+The LGPL v2.1 license carries a similar obligation to the GPL 2.0license but has a more restrictive definition of where the re-distribution obligation applies, which makes it friendlier to commercial companies then the GPL license.
 For example, any commercial software which is dynamically linked to the LGPL licensed package does not require re-distribution.
 However, the LGPL license also carries other obligations such as requiring the distributor of any package which includes the LGPL libraries to allow the end user to replace those libraries.
 This may conflict with some of the terms of the commercial software package.

 There are also several dozen unique licenses for individual open source packages.
 While they can generally be classified as similar to one of the common licenses described above, they often have some unique requirement or feature that needs to be taken into account.